daattali/beautiful-jekyll/covid-policy.md

 We encourage all attendees to wear masks outside of the convention area.

-### I believe someone is creating fraudulent vaccine cards for themselves or others.
-What can I do?

-Creating fraudulent CDC vaccination cards is a federal crime.

-To report suspicious activity involving fake vaccination record cards, please contact the appropriate government agency in your state or jurisdiction, HHS-OIG (1-800-HHS-TIPS or [www.oig.hhs.gov](https://www.oig.hhs.gov/)), or the Internet Crime Complaint Center ([www.ic3.gov](https://www.ic3.gov/))

-### What happens if someone presents a fraudulent proof of vaccination at the convention?
+## What if somebody fakes their proof of vaccination?

-They will be ejected from the convention, and we will contact law enforcement.
+Any FurSquared attendee reasonably believed to have forged vaccine status credentials will be ejected from the event and will have their membership privileges revoked for all future FurSquared events.

 ## Questions